-Should the Elephant be given total reign to lead, he’s apt to charge ahead or else retreat without, first, rationally surveying the terrain.
+Should the Elephant be given total reign to lead, he’s apt to charge ahead or retreat without rationally surveying the terrain.
 Conversely, leaving the Rider to his own devices results in over-analysis without any resulting action.

 Establishing a baseline shows you what is true in the current moment.
 This doesn’t mean you won’t take a deep dive into how it happened or take steps to plot the way forward.
-Instead, it means your starting point is, and must be, gaining the most precise possible insight into the present so you can understand how it is impacting you and your business.
-Only with this insight can you begin to make decisions about how to adapt and even profit from the new market conditions.
+Instead, it means your starting point is, and must be, gaining the most precise possible insight into the present so you can understand how it impacts you and your business.
+Only with this insight can you decide how to adapt and profit from the new market conditions.

 2. Long-Term Gains

 Professional play can appear a confusing and, at times, brutal business to the amateur chess player.
 In competition play, competitors move pawns with the same confidence as when they trade rooks or sacrifice queens.

-This may mean you need to make changes to your long-term business strategy.
+This may mean you need to change your long-term business strategy.
 However, just as moving one chess piece can reveal a discovered attack on two enemy pieces, these short-term strategy changes can reveal hidden opportunities that lead to long-term gains.

 3. Go Over Expenses

 At the same time, you may need to increase spending in other areas.
-Adapting to the conditions brought on by the pandemic, for instance, required many businesses to invest more in the technology that facilitated virtual workspaces or in making improvements to their facilities’ ventilation systems to keep on-site employees safe.
+For instance, adapting to the conditions brought on by the pandemic required many businesses to invest more in the technology that facilitated virtual workspaces or improve their facilities’ ventilation systems to keep on-site employees safe.

 4. Long-Term Profit

 Though these courses required a significant up-front investment to produce and market, she will recoup them in under one year and enjoy their profit for as long as she continues selling them.
 She has received a copy of Hank’s resume and is pleased to consider him when she takes on an assistant.

 5. Uncover New Demand

-But, unfortunately, it can be all-too-easy to focus only on what’s NOT working and, like Hank, overlook the business opportunities unearthed by the crisis.
+But, unfortunately, it can be all too easy to focus only on what’s NOT working and, like Hank, overlook the business opportunities unearthed by the crisis.

 Not every new idea is an opportunity.
-For example, Helen could have noticed her business picked up in the weeks preceding Halloween each year and chose to re-brand herself as a costume shop.
+For example, Helen could have noticed her business picked up in the weeks preceding each Halloween and chose to re-brand herself as a costume shop.
 Still, her odds of succeeding at selling costumes amid a global pandemic were far slimmer.

 6. Use Benchmarking to Pull Ahead

 However, a mile later, he notices the telltale sting of a developing blister and stops briefly to tend to it.
 He knows some of his competitors have a slight lead over him now–if he ignores their progress, he can finish the marathon with little lost time.
 However, using benchmarking to assess his position relative to the competition, he can identify adjustments that may still enable him to win.

-Whether you’re facing a financial or organizational crisis that is unique to your business or are one of many businesses undergoing a collective crisis, benchmarking can help you pull ahead during the crisis and after it recedes.
+Whether you’re facing a financial or organizational crisis that is unique to your business or one of many businesses undergoing a collective crisis, benchmarking can help you pull ahead during and after it recedes.

 In the example above, the runner’s success hinges on his ability to perform better than others.
 After a business crisis, you may not be able to measure your success against prior quarters or years, but your relative position in the marketplace can serve as both a goal and measurement.

 Whether you’re a leader, entrepreneur, or small business owner, learning how to respond to a crisis in business can be intimidating.
-At Leader’s Cut, I provide business coaching to leaders at all levels and career stages to help build their skills, resiliency, and team effectiveness, so they feel better prepared to weather any literal or figurative storms on the horizon.
+At Leader’s Cut, I provide business coaching to leaders at all levels and career stages to help build their skills, resiliency, and team effectiveness.
+Hence, they feel better prepared to weather any literal or figurative storms on the horizon.

 If you’re eager to learn more about leadership coaching or want to know what it’s like to work with me, let’s have a conversation.
 You can schedule a free, fifteen-minute meet-and-greet conversation with me to discuss your goals and see how working with Leader’s Cut can help you achieve them.